 (1) Wandering continuously through sixteen-thousand wombs, by the power of ajñāta-sukṛti (unknown spiritual merit), the jīva is awarded a human body.
-The human form is rare, because in the human body one may perform sādhana that leads towards spirituality, which cannot be done in other bodies.
-In the body of a Deva one may only enjoy the results of his previous karma, but one may not perform pious activities.
+The human form is rare, because in the human body one may perform sādhana that leads towards spirituality, which cannot be executed in other bodies.
+In the body of a Deva one may only enjoy the results of previous karma, but one may not perform pious activities.
 In the form of animals, birds etc. there is a lack of knowledge and one cannot independently perform pious activities.
 Only the human body is suitable to perform bhajana of Īśvara.

 parama maṅgala labhibāre tare